-How do you know if you are changing this habit?
+How do you know if this habit is changing?
 If you start reading over 300 words per minute, you are probably not saying every word in your head (because you can’t talk that fast).
-If you are going over 400 words a minute you are definitely making progress and probably just saying some of the words in your head.
+If you are going over 400 words a minute, you are definitely making progress and probably just saying some of the words in your head.

-1. Use Your Hand to Guide Your Eyes While Reading
+1. Use Your Hand or a Pointer to Guide Your Eyes While Reading

 2. Distract Yourself

 To minimize subvocalization, try distracting yourself from saying words in your head.
 How should you distract yourself?
 There are a couple of ways to do it.
-One way is try to chew gum while you read.
-If you chew gum while reading it will distract you from saying the words in your head.
+One way is chewing or sucking on something.

-This will not only help you minimize subvocalization, but listening to music may also help you concentrate better.
+Listening to music will not only help you minimize subvocalization but also concentrate better.
 However, keep in mind that not all types of music are going to help you concentrate.
 You want to avoid listening to music with lyrics or anything with a strong beat because it is going to throw off your concentration.
-You may also want to avoid listening to songs that remind you of other things (your high school sweetheart, a fight scene from a movie or anything else that might further distract you).
+You may also want to avoid listening to songs that remind you of other things (your high school sweetheart, a fight scene from a movie, or anything else that might further distract you).

 Listen to something that is instrumental.
 Classical music usually works best.
-That will help you to improve your concentration and it will also help you to minimize your habit of subvocalization.
+That will help you improve your concentration and minimize your habit of subvocalization.